-4-1-143 Particular Permits
+143. Particular Permits

-- (a) Hunting permits: - (1) Permits for hunting by non-Tribal members shall be issued only pursuant to special regulations
+- (a) Hunting permits: - (1) Permits for hunting by non-Tribal members shall be issued only pursuant to special regulations approved by the Colville Business Council. - (2) The Colville Business Council may approve general hunting seasons, or if required to conserve the resources or property, allocate its harvest or appropriate special hunting seasons for other game and game birds. - (3) Game hunting shall be controlled by season and area regulations developed by the Fish and Wildlife Department and approved by the Business Council for the particular species to be hunted. - (b) Fishing permits: Any non-member may purchase a fishing permit which shall entitle him to fish during the open season of the permit year at all waters of the Reservation that are open to non-Indians.
+Fees and regulations, including seasons and the fishing areas to be opened, shall be prescribed by the committee and approved by the Colville Business Council. - (1) Non-members who are married to tribal members shall not have any hunting or fishing privileges by reason of such marriage unless specifically allowed pursuant to regulations approved by the Colville Business Council.

-- (2) The Business Council may approve general hunting seasons, or if required to conserve the resources or property, allocate its harvest or appropriate special hunting seasons for other game and game birds. - (3) Game hunting shall be controlled by season and area regulations developed by the Fish and Wildlife Department and approved by the Business Council for the particular species to be hunted. - (b) Fishing permits: Any non-member may purchase a fishing permit which shall entitle him to fish during the open season of the permit year at all waters of the Reservation that are open to non-Indians.
-Fees and regulations, including seasons and the fishing areas to be opened, shall be prescribed by the committee and approved by the Business Council. - (1) Non-members who are married to tribal members shall not have any hunting or fishing privileges by reason of such marriage unless specifically allowed pursuant to regulations approved by the Business Council. - (2) The committee, with the approval of the Business Council, may prescribe additional regulations to implement the permit provisions of this Chapter.
+(2) The committee, with the approval of the Colville Business Council, may prescribe additional regulations to implement the permit provisions of this Chapter.

-4-1-144 Duty to Open
+144. Duty to Open

-Nothing in this subchapter shall create a duty to allow any on Reservation non-member hunting or fishing.
+Nothing in this Chapter shall create a duty to allow any on Reservation non-member hunting or fishing.

-4-1-145 Sale of Permits; Bond of Permit Dealers
+145. Sale of Permits; Bond of Permit Dealers